ajleandroaj/GorgeousSandwich/README.md

 # GorgeousSandwich

-This repository is created as a train/learning method.
-All the content present here is the representation of my thoughts about how a software should be developed.

-I needed a project, so I decided to use one of the projects from the Master’s Degree.

-# Introduction
+This repository serves as a method of training and learning for software development.
+The content present in this repository represents the author's thoughts on best practices in software engineering.
+The project was created as a part of Master's Degree program.

-This project is developed in two parts.
-The first one is in a monolith architecture with almost all functionalities.
-In the second part, the monolith is migrated to a microservice architecture and added remaining functionalities.
+The project is divided into two parts.
+The first part focuses on a monolithic architecture, with a majority of the functionalities implemented.
+The second part of the project involves migrating the monolithic architecture to a microservice architecture and implementing the remaining functionalities.

-During all development, all the practices that I consider the best practices of software engineering are used.

 # Project statements